 Comparing the Price of Dental Implants in Croatia to the UK

-If you are considering having an All-on-4 in Croatia you can also make a big saving.
-The average All-on-4 price in the UK currently stands at roughly £16,000, but the price for this treatment in Croatia can drop to as low as £3,350.
-At the high end of the scale, a Croatian All-on-4 can cost $8,375, but that is still roughly half of the UK price.
-The average price for an All-on-4 at a Croatian dental clinic is around £6,000, a full £10,000 cheaper than in the UK.
+If you are considering having a full-arch procedure in Croatia, such as the All-on-4® treatment concept by Nobel Biocare, you can also make a big savings.
+The average price in the UK currently stands at roughly £16,000, but the price for this treatment in Croatia can drop to as low as £3,350.
+At the high end of the scale, a Croatian full-arch procedure can cost $8,375, but that is still roughly half of the UK price.
+The average price for the same procedure at a Croatian dental clinic is around £6,000, a full £10,000 cheaper than in the UK.

 Why Replacing Missing Teeth Is Important for Your Dental Health